Simulizer/Simulizer/docs/design-notes/annotations.md

 Methods:
 - `log(msg)` write a message (implicitly converted to string) to the program I/O
+- `assertTrue(cond)` check that a condition holds.
+If it does not then a helpful message is displayed in the program I/O
 - `alert(msg)` show a popup message (implicitly converted to string)
 - `getCPU()` get the Java `CPU` object